Consecutive Teacher Education

 3. In the United States, an acceptable university is one that is authorized to confer academic degrees under the laws of jurisdiction in which it operates.
 A university must be recognized by one of the following regional accreditation agencies: Middle States Association of Colleges and Schools; New England Association of Schools and Colleges; North Central Association of Colleges and Schools; Northwest Commission on Colleges and Universities; Southern Association of Colleges and Schools; or Western Association of Schools and Colleges.
 The university must be considered equivalent to a university referred to in number 1.

-4. In a country other than Canada an acceptable university is one that is authorized to confer academic degrees under the laws of jurisdiction in which it operates.
+4. In a country other than Canada an acceptable university is one that is authorized to confer academic degrees under the laws of the jurisdiction in which it operates.
 Typically, in the case of a country that is a member of the Commonwealth, the university is eligible for membership in the Association of Commonwealth Universities.
 For all other countries, eligibility for membership in the International Association of Universities is expected.
 A university must be considered equivalent to an institution referred to in number 1.